 The business model reflects how the Company manages the assets in order to generate cash flows.
-That is, whether the Company's objective is solely to collect contractual cash flows from the asset, to realize cash flows from the sale of assets.
+That is, whether the Company's objective is solely to collect contractual cash flows from the asset, to realize cash flows from the sale of assets, or both to collect contractual cash flows and cash flows from the sale of assets.
 Financial assets that are held for trading or managed on a fair value basis will be measured at FVTPL.